Location: Corporate Bakersfield Job Summary:

-Job Summary: The QR Auditor (Clinical) performs initial and ongoing quality audits and education to OMNI providers and coders to ensure that billing codes are appropriate lessening the need for rework.
-This position provides education to the medical and coding staff in collaboration with the clinical documentation requirements, as it pertains to coding queries and documentation issues.
+The Quality Review (QR) Auditor (Clinical) performs initial and ongoing quality audits and education to Omni Family Health (OFH) providers and coders to ensure that billing codes are appropriate lessening the need for rework.
+This position also provides education to the medical and coding staff in collaboration with the clinical documentation requirements, specific to coding queries and documentation issues.
 Audit and educate medical and coding staff on issues related to the government mandated guidelines and the outpatient prospective payment system (OPPS).
 Provide educational assistance via monthly/quarterly reports on correct coding to physicians and non physician providers.

-- Conduct baseline audits for new coders and providers and develop action plan to be completed within initial 90 days of employment with OMNI.
-Provide results and conduct follow up visit within 72 hours of audit completion to ensure appropriate and accurate CMS guidelines and Federal regulations are being followed.
+- Ensures provider and staff compliance with expected accurate documentation standards by conducting baseline audits for new coders and providers and provide results and conduct follow up visit within 72 hours of audit completion to ensure appropriate and accurate CMS guidelines and Federal regulations are being followed.
+Responsible for development of action plan to be completed within initial 90 days of employment with OFH when issues are identified.

-- Conduct monthly & quarterly audits as identified by baseline results (85% or below), scheduled timeframe, or request by corporate compliance.
-Regularly monitor coding workflow, productivity and coding quality to respond to increased variances and coding optimization opportunities.
+- Regularly monitor coding workflow, productivity and coding quality to respond to increased variances and coding optimization opportunities.

-- Assist business office in auditing and coding of employed physicians and mid-level providers within OMNI, assisting in the education of good documentation practices; and of coding medical services that are appropriate and accurate, maintaining compliance with CMS guidelines and Federal Rules & Regulations.
+- Supports compliance by assisting in the education of accurate and timely documentation practices and of coding medical services in compliance with CMS guidelines and Federal Rules & Regulations.

-- Works with OMNI business office leadership to monitor denials specific to coding deficiencies, develop and implement innovative methods to decrease denials that directly impact reimbursement for services rendered.
+- Works with OFH billing office leadership to monitor denials specific to coding deficiencies, develop and implement innovative methods to decrease denials that directly impact reimbursement for services rendered.

 - Assist in researching coding and billing issues, and analysis of data for reports.

-- HIPAA compliance - Responsible for maintaining abreast of and in compliance with all HIPAA regulations and requirements.
+- HIPAA compliance – Responsible for enforcing compliance with all HIPAA regulations and requirements.
 Treats all member information confidential.

 - QA/QI – Participate in QA/QI activities and contribute towards the overall performance improvement of the organization.

-- IT - Required to learn and use the Electronic Health Record and Practice Electronic System and its components.
-As required by the job functions and highlighted in the Policies and Procedures.
-These components include NextGen, PMS, QSI and other electronic features, as they are developed and implemented, as applicable to work environment.
+- IT – Required to learn and use the Electronic Health Record and Practice Electronic System and its components as required by the job functions and highlighted in the Policies and Procedures.

 - Ability to work under pressure.